Domain fronting: Telex

-Tor

-Tor was affected, including pluggable transports obsf4, ScrambleSuite, meek, and meek_lite.

 GreatFire

 GreatFire, a non-profit that assists users in circumventing the Great Firewall, used domain fronting at one point.

 Cyberattacks

 Domain fronting has been used by private, and state-sponsored individuals and groups to cover their tracks and discreetly launch cyberattacks and disseminate malware.

 Cozy Bear

 The Russian hacker group Cozy Bear, classed as APT29, has been observed to have used domain fronting to discreetly gain unauthorised access to systems by pretending to be legitimate traffic from CDNs.
 Their technique used the meek plugin—developed by the Tor Project for its anonymity network—to avoid detection.

 Disabling

 The endurance of domain fronting as a method for censorship circumvention has been attributed to the expensive collateral damage of blocking.
 To block domain fronting, one must block all traffic to and from the fronts (CDNs and large providers), which by design are often relied on by countless other web services.
 The Signal Foundation drew the analogy that to block one domain fronted site you "have to block the rest of the Internet as well."

 Russia faced such a problem when they attempted to block Telegram (a messaging app using domain fronting), by blocking all Google and Amazon servers.
 This blocked many unrelated web services (such as banking websites and mobile apps) that used content from the Google and Amazon clouds.
 It did not succeed in blocking Telegram.
 The ban and blocks began on April 13, 2018.